benkiefer/ember-cli-gradle-plugin/README.md

 ## The Build Task
 ---------

 Shells out to Ember CLI and executes the build command with a production environment target.
-Also executes the Test task.
+Also executes the Test, NpmInstall, and BowerInstall task.

 Example: